Veterinary Imaging Centre

 Diplomate of the American College of Veterinary Radiology.

 Nola received her veterinary degree from Murdoch University and worked in a busy small animal practice in Perth for 2 years before moving to the United States, where she pursued specialty training in veterinary radiology at the College of Veterinary Medicine at the University of Florida.
 After gaining Diplomate status with the American College of Veterinary Radiology she spent a further two years on faculty at the University of Florida before returning to Western Australia.
 She joined the faculty at Murdoch University as head of the Clinical Radiology section, playing a primary role in clinical imaging and instruction of senior veterinary students; she remains an adjunct Senior Lecturer at Murdoch.
 She loves all aspects of imaging but has a particular interest in CT.
-Nola is a Director of the Veterinary Imaging Centre, Perth Veterinary Specialists and Animal Emergency Care, and is currently Secretary and Treasurer of the Australasian Association of Veterinary Diagnostic Imaging and a Director and Secretary of the International Veterinary Radiology Association.
+Nola is a Director of the Veterinary Imaging Centre, Perth Veterinary Specialists and Animal Emergency Care, and is currently Secretary of the Australasian Association of Veterinary Diagnostic Imaging and a Director and Secretary of the International Veterinary Radiology Association.

 Justin received his veterinary degree from Murdoch University in 2010.
 After graduation he worked for a year in private practice in Queensland before moving south to complete an internship at Sydney University.
 Upon completion of his internship he made the big move internationally to New York where he undertook a 3 year residency in diagnostic imaging at Cornell University.
 Upon successful completion of residency and specialist board exams, Justin moved to Los Angeles where he worked as a board certified specialist in diagnostic imaging in a busy private specialty practice.
-Being a Perth native, Justin has recently moved back home to WA to be closer to family and friends.
-Justin joined the diagnostic imaging department at VIC in 2019.
+Being a Perth native, Justin moved back home to WA to be closer to family and friends.
+He joined the diagnostic imaging department at VIC in mid-2019.